-Mobile devices are a big hit especially in the emerging markets.
-In addition, HTML5 is just apt for developers working on these markets.
+Mobile devices are a big hit, especially in emerging markets.
+In addition, HTML5 is just apt for developers working in these markets.
 For example – Mobile penetration is Africa is fast developing, and diverse devices are in use.
 In addition, iPhones are not so much a hit there due to the cost factor.
 To cater to the mass audience of Africa, ecosystems like iOS would not suffice, but HTML5 apps, which are more compatible across devices, can be a popular solution.

 HTML5 allows the creation of a hybrid app, which behaves just like a native app but does not require users to download the app from any store.
 It has been found that downloading is more akin to brand loyalists, but with HTML Hybrid apps, the reach is universal.

 HTML5 leverages the power of internal GPS to identify where the user is.
-With the data in hand, it then throws valuable information that might be relevant for the user.
-This is most helpful for the brick-n-mortar stores where users are directed to the closet stores upon launch of the store app.
+With the data in hand, it then throws valuable information that might be relevant to the user.
+This is most helpful for brick-n-mortar stores where users are directed to the closest stores upon launch of the store app.
 Travel giant, expedia.com is a great example to show the power of geolocation on a mobile browser.